 Visual COBOL includes easy-to-use tools including patented reversible debugging aids for RHEL Intel systems

-COBOL deployment using Docker streamlines cloud delivery, time-to-market, and DevOps practicesRead full story
+COBOL deployment using Docker streamlines cloud delivery, time-to-market, and DevOps practicesRead case study

 Upgrading from COBOL Workbench to Visual COBOL for Eclipse was much easier than I had anticipated.
 I had expected the need to rework code and was reluctant to make the move.
 However, the risk of continuing to use older technology, as well as the promise of a modern development toolset with mixed language support, convinced us to pursue the upgrade.